Frozen (2013 film): Writing

 Jennifer Lee, one of the writers of Wreck-It Ralph, was brought in as screenwriter in March 2012.
 Efforts by the previous screen- and songwriters had "imploded" before Lee was hired, which allowed the songwriters "to put a lot of [their] DNA" into the new script.
-The production team "essentially started over and ... had 17 months", which resulted in a very "intense schedule"; "a lot of choices had to be made fast".
+The production team "essentially started over and ... had 17 months", which resulted in a very tight schedule; "a lot of choices had to be made fast".

 Lee said that several core concepts were already in place, such as the film's "frozen heart" hook: "That was a concept and the phrase ... an act of true love will thaw a frozen heart."
 The ending involved true love in the sense of the emotional bond between siblings, not romance; "Anna was going to save Elsa.
-We didn’t know how or why."
+We didn't know how or why."
 She said that Disney Animation president Edwin Catmull told her early about the film's ending: "... you have to earn that ending.
 If you do[,] it will be great.
 If you don't, it will suck".
 However, the final version differed significantly from the earlier ones.
 Elsa was evil from the start in the original version, kidnapping Anna from her own wedding to freeze her heart and later descending on the town with an army of snowmen: "The whole second act was about Anna trying to get to Hans and to kiss him and then Elsa trying to stop her".
 Buck said that the original plot attempted to make Anna sympathetic by focusing on her frustration with being a "spare" in relation to the "heir".
 The revised plot focused on musical comedy, with less action and adventure.

 A breakthrough was the song "Let It Go" by Lopez and Anderson-Lopez, which reimagined Elsa as a more complex, vulnerable, and sympathetic character.
 According to a story in The Daily Telegraph, the songwriters saw Elsa not as a villain but as "a scared girl struggling to control and come to terms with her gift".
 "Bobby and Kristen ... started talking about what would it feel like [to be Elsa]", Lee said.
 "And this concept of letting out who she is[,] that she's kept to herself for so long[,] and she's alone and free, but then the sadness of the fact [sic] that the last moment is she's alone".
 Del Vecho said that "Let It Go" changed Elsa into a person "ruled by fear and Anna was ruled by her own love of other people and her own drive"; this caused Lee to "rewrite the first act and then that rippled through the entire movie.
 So that was when we really found the movie and who these characters were".